zionsg/getmail/README.md

       https://www.php-fig.org/psr/psr-11/meta/#4-recommended-usage-container-psr-and-the-service-locator on bad example.
     + An instance object should either expose public properties or public methods, not both, as it will be hard to remember which to use if both public properties and methods are available.
+This does not apply to class constants.

         ```
         class Point // allowed